learnbyexample/vim_reference/vim_reference_guide.md

 * `Ctrl`+`g` display file information like name, number of lines, etc at the bottom of the screen
     * See [:h CTRL-G](https://vimhelp.org/editing.txt.html#CTRL-G) for more details and related commands
 * `g` followed by `Ctrl`+`g` display information about the current location of the cursor (column, line, word, character and byte counts)
-* `ga` shows codepoint value of the character under the cursor in decimal, octal and hexadecimal formats
+* `ga` shows the codepoint value of the character under the cursor in decimal, octal and hexadecimal formats
 * `g?` followed by motion command to change those characters with `rot13` transformation
     * `g?e` on start of `hello` word will change it to `uryyb`
     * `g?e` on start of `uryyb` word will change it to `hello`